kcrossman/OpenNg/README.md

 # OpenNg
 This is a boilerplate Angular Library project with some useful components, directives, etc. for you to use as your own.
-I don't really intend on publish this package, though feel free to fork it and do what you will with it.
+I don't really intend on publishing this package, but feel free to fork it and do what you will with it.

 Github: https://github.com/kcrossman/OpenNg